milosz275/c-cpp-template/README.md

 ![github pages](assets/pages-settings.png)

+CodeQL might not work for private repositories.
+If you want to use it, you need to enable it in the repository settings, else remove the workflow.

 ## Build

 Repository comes ready with out-of-the-box options for Makefile as well as CMake.
 Feel free to remove one that you won't need.